SamuelMathewCSULB/MacroRecipe/README.md

-# RecipeAI
+# macrocooking

-RecipeAI is a web application that generates unique recipes based on user input ingredients.
+macrocooking is a web application that generates unique recipes based on user input ingredients.
 The application utilizes the OpenAI API to create these recipes and allows users to save their favorite creations to a "My Recipes" page.
 Built using Node.js, React, MongoDB, Express, Material-UI, CSS/HTML, and Webpack, this app is both visually appealing and user-friendly.

 ## Table of Contents